atp-team/anemone/documentation/HowToPrintAnemoneTentacleCase.md

-# How to 3D print Anemone Tentacle Case
+# How to 3D print Anemone Tentacle Mk1 Case

 In this tutorial, we will guide you throught the 3D printing the *Anemone Tentacle case*.

 > Anemone Tentacle case is in fact the very **first 3D printed Arduino YÚN case which is using the Arduino TFT Display** in the world!
 An it can be used even outside of the Anemone Platform.
 Feel free to use it even for your other projects ;).

+- Anemone Tentacle Mk1 case can be downloaded from the [Thingiverse](http://www.thingiverse.com/thing:1815218) as well.

 Anemone Tentacle case is shown on the following images.